 18. Miscellaneous.

-(a) This Agreement constitutes the entire agreement of the Parties as to the matters contained herein and there are no oral promises, agreements, or warranties affecting same.
+(a) This Agreement constitutes the entire agreement of the Parties as to the matters contained herein and there are no oral promises, agreements, or warranties affecting the same.

 (b) No waiver of one or more defaults by either Party shall operate as a waiver of any future default(s) whether of a like or different nature.